Avian and Exotic Pet Urgent Care

 Location: ACCESS – Los Angeles

-If you think your pet is experiencing a life-threatening emergency, don’t contact us and come straight to our hospital.
+If you think your pet is experiencing a life-threatening emergency, please come straight to our hospital.

 In the past, the Avian and Exotics department would try to accommodate urgent and emergency cases whenever possible.
 After hours and overflow cases were seen by our emergency department.
-From now on, Exotics Urgent Care will handle emergency and urgent cases, and the Avian and Exotics department will handle all scheduled appointments and provide more in-depth and routine care for your exotic pets.
+Our new Avian and Exotic Pets Urgent Care will handle the majority of emergency and urgent cases, and the Department of Avian and Exotic Pets will handle all scheduled appointments and provide more advanced and routine care for your pets.

-When Exotics Urgent Care is closed, you can bring your pet to our Emergency room at ACCESS – Los Angeles.
+When Avian and Exotic Pets Urgent Care is closed, you can bring your pet to our Emergency room at ACCESS – Los Angeles.
 However, if it’s not a life-threatening situation, we recommend you time your visit when Urgent Care is open so that your pet can be seen by the doctors that work exclusively with exotic pets.

 Unfortunately for legal and practical reasons, without an examination, we cannot provide specific medical advice for your pet over the phone.